Random Gradient-Free Optimization in Infinite Dimensional Spaces: Using to solve PDEs with functional optimization

 \paragraph{Implementation details} In order to compute Sobolev inner products (needed for the QR decomposition of the quasi-matrices), as well as directional derivatives of the risk defined in \eqref{eq:pde risk}, we need to compute multi-dimensional integrals.
 In our experiments, we estimate these integrals with Quasi-Monte Carlo using the Roberts sequence \cite{robertsqmc}.
 We chose this method for its scalability to higher dimensions, and superior performance compared to simple random sampling.
-Computation of the directional derivatives is done using scalar automatic differentiation, by writing $D \risk (h ; v) = \frac{\ddrm}{\ddrm \delta} \risk(h + \delta v) \big|_{\delta = 0}$.
+Computation of the directional derivatives is done using automatic differentiation, by writing $D \risk (h ; v) = \frac{\ddrm}{\ddrm \delta} \risk(h + \delta v) \big|_{\delta = 0}$.
+For the distribution $\Kdist$ of our random dimension $K$, we choose a Poisson distribution truncated to powers of two.
+More precisely, given a $\mu \in \bbN$, we take $\Kdist = \PoissonPofTwo(\mu)$, where $\PoissonPofTwo(\mu)$ is the distribution of $ 2^{\lceil \log_2 (K + 1) \rceil}$ when $K \sim \Poisson(\mu)$; we do this to avoid excessive code recompilations due to changing array shapes.
+A Python/JAX implementation of our algorithm, along with code to reproduce our results, can be found in \texttt{\url{https://github.com/Caioflp/functional-gradient-free-descent}}.